First Nations' values

 Aboriginal involvement in wetlands management

 Aboriginal knowledge of wetlands management provides an important basis for natural resource management which has evolved over several hundred generations of people living on and managing custodial responsibility for country.
 See A roadmap for engagement with First Nations People, a guide to engaging with First Nations peoples' to integrate Traditional Knowledge, stories and connection to country with managing rivers.

 If you are aware of additional information please contact us on the feedback link below.

 This page should be cited as:

-Department of Environment and Science, Queensland (2016) Traditional values of wetlands, WetlandInfo website, accessed 13 May 2021.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/wetland-values/traditional-owners.html
+Department of Environment and Science, Queensland (2016) First Nations' values – Traditional values of wetlands, WetlandInfo website, accessed 5 October 2022.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/wetland-values/first-nations/traditional-owners.html